tkmmark/compas-RV2/docsource/tutorial.rst

     :figclass: figure
     :class: figure-img img-fluid

-This section provides a step-by-step tutorial of a simple tutorial, highlighting and describing the main features of RV2.
+This section provides a step-by-step tutorial of a simple example, highlighting and describing the main features of RV2.
 This tutorial is intended to be a "quick start" guide to RV2.
 For further information about the procedures, methods and various parameters involved in each of the steps, please refer to the :ref:`user_manual`.

 |